-- Two state-of-the-art MR-systems dedicated to cardiovascular MRI research (Siemens 64-channel 1.5T Area System and Siemens 48-channel 3T Skyra)
+- Two state-of-the-art MR-systems dedicated to cardiovascular MRI research (Siemens 64-channel 1.5T Area System and Siemens 204-channel 1.5T Sola).

-- State-of-the-art whole-body Siemens 1.5-Tesla Area MRI scanner (Siemens Medical Solutions, Erlangen, Germany), 70 cm open bore design with 64 channels; XQ gradients (45 mT/m @ 200 T/m/s) which offers advanced features such as multi-channel technology and DOT engines not yet released to other systems.
-The 1.5T scanner has physiological monitoring equipment and a power injector.
+- State-of-the-art whole-body Siemens 1.5-Tesla Area MRI scanner (Siemens Medical Solutions, Erlangen, Germany), 70 cm open bore design with 64 channels; XQ gradients (45 mT/m @ 200 T/m/s) which offers advanced features such as multi-channel technology and DOT engines.

-- State-of-the-art whole-body Siemens 3.0 Tesla Skyra MRI scanner (Siemens Medical Solutions, Erlangen, Germany), 70 cm open bore design with 48 channels; XQ gradients (45 mT/m @ 200 T/m/s).
-The Magnetom 3T Skyra is the world's first 70cm Tim+Dot 3 Tesla MR system and sets a new standard for efficiency, ease of use, and the ability to enhance productivity.
+- State-of-the-art whole-body Siemens 1.5 Tesla Sola MRI scanner (Siemens Medical Solutions, Erlangen, Germany), 70 cm open bore design with 204 channels; XQ gradients (45 mT/m @ 200 T/m/s).
+The MAGNETOM Sola – the first 1.5T MRI system with BioMatrix Technology – automatically adjusts to patient biovariability to overcome unwarranted variations in MRI examinations, leading to fewer rescans, predictable scheduling and consistent, high-quality personalized exams with increased productivity.